luxonis/luxonis-train/README.md

 [examples](https://github.com/luxonis/luxonis-ml/tree/main/examples) in
 the [`luxonis-ml`](https://github.com/luxonis/luxonis-ml) repository.

-To use the default loader with LDF, specify the following in the config file:
+To use the default loader with `LDF`, specify the following in the config file:

 ```yaml
 loader: